 - Chia seeds: Tap over here for information on this vitamin and mineral-rich ancient seed.

 - Hemp seeds: These pale seeds contain all 20 amino acids we need and are great for cardiovascular health and our immune system.

-- Pumpkin seeds: Pumpkin seeds are a good source for vitamin B like thiamin, riboflavin, niacin, pantothenic acid, vitamin B-6 and folates.
+- Pumpkin seeds: Pumpkin seeds are a good source of vitamin B like thiamin, riboflavin, niacin, pantothenic acid, vitamin B-6, and folates.

-- Sunflower seeds are a good source of magnesium, helpful to lower high blood pressure and maybe even prevent migraine headaches.
+- Sunflower seeds are a good source of magnesium, helping to lower high blood pressure and maybe even prevent migraine headaches.